legolabs/virtualbox-force-stop-vm/README.md

 ```

 ## backup-vm.sh
-### Bash script to take fast modification-only backups via rsync
+### Bash script to sync a copy of a VM in a modification-only way via rsync

 One of the easiest way to take a safe full backup of a VM is to turn it down and make a full copy of its folder.
 This process is quite slow and, if the destination is a remote server, highly bandwith-hungry.
 Using rsync with inplace modification option activated reduces disk writes and data transfer (although it is equally CPU wiping).
+After the first full copy, then the following will transfer and write to each file only modified blocks.

 This script does this steps for you: